ncoders/redmine_local_avatars/README.md

 ### Incompatibilities

-As reported in issue [Issue # 12](https://github.com/ncoders/redmine_local_avatars/issues/12), the plugin "mega_calendar" ist not compatible with this plugin due to an issue with the provided users_controller_path.rb file.
+As reported in [issue #12](https://github.com/ncoders/redmine_local_avatars/issues/12), the plugin "mega_calendar" ist not compatible with this plugin due to an issue with the provided users_controller_path.rb file.

 ### Old version on launchpad
 Tested on Redmine trunk r4388	(version 1.0.3).
 Should be compatible with